willstepp/writings/hunger/hunger-01.md

 	“Stay back,” he said, “Return to the place you came from.”
 	It flashed its teeth and reared its claws but came no closer to him.
 Then the bear, who was really no bear at all, backed away until it was once more two eyes glowering in the darkness.
 The boy sheathed the knife and walked slowly past it, and tempted though he was, he did not look once in its direction.
   As he exited the passage he held one arm over his eyes.
 The sunlight was very bright.
 After a few minutes his vision had adjusted and he could not believe what he saw.
 Ruins of a city surrounding a vast lake.
   The boy climbed down and navigated through the ruins to the lake shore.
 There he peeled off his clothes to dry in the sun and stuck one toe into the shallows.
 It was cold, but no colder than the river he had just emerged from.
-He waded in.
+He removed the netting from his satchel and waded in up to his knees.
 The water was clear and he could see the rocks on the bottom, small pebbles of various shades of brown and gray.
 His feet sank into the rocks.
 Then he saw little fish nosing at his shins.
 There were dozens of them, translucent silver with a rainbow sheen.
 He swam out where his feet no longer touched the bottom.
 He could only see a few feet into those depths.
-  He floated on his back for awhile and then climbed out.
-By then his clothes were mostly dry.
-He put them on and removed the netting from his satchel, which was still water-logged.
-He walked until the water was up to his knees and tossed the netting.
-He brought up a few fish, flopping within, and was overjoyed.
+  He drug the net through the clear water and brought up a few fish, flopping within, and was overjoyed.
 Later he wandered the ruins and found enough kindling from dried bushes to build a fire.
 He skewered the fish and roasted them over the flame and stuffed himself.
 By then the sun was going down.
 It was getting colder.
 Already the moon was visible in the eastern skies, its reflection mirrored in the stillness of the lake.
-Before bedding down for the night the boy took the bucket up to the edge and dipped it underwater.
+Before bedding down for the night the boy went to the lake and dipped the bucket underwater.
 He filled it to the brim.

   Over the next few days Mika rested.
 The weather remained clear, hot during the day but cold in the evenings.
 He spent his waking hours exploring the ruins.
 When he worked up a sweat he went for swims in the lake and dried out on the rocky beach.
 When he was hungry he caught fish and cooked them and feasted until he almost burst.
 One morning he rose with the sun and knew it was time to go back.
   While exploring he had also gathered materials he could use to weave a makeshift bridge, in order to cross back over the chasm.
 Using thin twigs and vines along with sturdy flat pieces of stone he built one over the course of the morning.
 His mother had taught him basketmaking when he was very young and he drew on those skills.
 When he was finished it was ugly but would hopefully get him across.